muarshad01/LLM/Notes/lecture06_notes.md

 * Encode every word into a very __high-dimensional Vector Space__, so that the __semantic meaning__ between words is captured.

 #### Positional Encoding
-* The order of words in a sentence is also very important
+* The order-of-words in a sentence is also very important
 * What is meaning of context?
 * How many words should be taken for training to predict the next output?
 * How to feed-the-data in different sets of batches for efficient computation.